quarkly/widgets-help/en/linkbox.md

 behavior when you click the link, the LinkBox behavior when transferring lines and when overflowing.

+The difference between Link and LinkBox is that LinkBox is a container where other elements can be placed.
+These elements together will work as a link.
+For example, LinkBox is perfect for cards that link to another page.

 ## ⚙️ Usage

 Add the component to the page